 For those unfamiliar with it, SKSE is a Skyrim script extender that’s needed for certain mods.
 The majority of Bethesda.net mods won’t require it, and there are loads of mods on Nexus that don’t need it either.

 However, my favorite mod – Achievements Mods Enabler – does end up needing SKSE.
 That mod comes with a DLL file to let work without SKSE, but I couldn’t get it working on Steam Deck, so the next best thing was SKSE as a workaround of sorts.

-If you’ve found yourself in a similar situation to me, below is my in-depth guide to getting SKSE working on Steam Deck easily.
+If you’ve found yourself in a similar situation to me, below is how I did it.

 In This Article

 Let’s start this off by booting into Desktop Mode.
 To do this, turn on the Steam Deck, and once it’s loaded to the home screen, hold down the Power Button until a menu appears in the center of the screen.

 From this menu, click on Switch to Desktop.
 The Steam Deck will now reboot into the Linux-based desktop mode.
 Easy stuff, right?